 Disability and Difference

-Today terms like “handicaps” have been replaced by “developmental disabilities” and “special needs,” while “autism,” “biogenetics,” and “bipolar” litter popular discourse.
+Today terms like “handicapped” have been replaced by “developmental disabilities” and “special needs,” while “autism,” “biogenetics,” and “bipolar” litter popular discourse.
 Do these changes in the way we talk about persons with disabilities and their enhanced visibility reflect an increasing tolerance of difference or a tendency to devalue divergent experiences?
 If disabled people understand their disabilities differently, is there such a thing as disability, and what, if anything, does it teach us about being human?
-In this Writing Seminar we begin by exploring medical, sociological, and phenomenological theories of disability alongside popular representations in documentary film.
-Next, we examine how local and international depictions of disability, from autism in Korea to wounded African American gang members, as well as theories of culture and difference, challenge, conform, or conflict with the WHO’s International Classification of Functioning, Disability, and Health.
-In the semester’s second half, students research representations and phenomena particular to disability, such as deaf communities, the public debate regarding vaccines and autism, and the medicalization of bipolar disorder.
+In this writing seminar we begin by exploring medical, sociological and phenomenological theories of disability alongside popular representations in documentary film.
+In the next unit, we examine the way in which local depictions of disability, from wounded African American gang members to babies with birth defects, as well as theories of culture and difference, challenge, conform, or conflict with the U.S.’s landmark, The Americans with Disabilities Act (1990).
+In the semester’s second half, students research representations and phenomena particular to disability, such as international deaf communities, the public debate regarding vaccines and autism, and the medicalization of bipolar disorder.
 We end the semester by writing narratives that reflect on our growing understanding of disability, difference, and what it means to be human.

 The Ethics of Persuasion